Ridwan230/pytorch-classification-weight-excitation/README.md

 # ImageNet Classification with Weight Excitation (MWE / LWE)
 This project is our implementation of Weight Standardization for ImageNet classification with ResNet and ResNeXt.
 The project is forked from pytorch-classification.

 It is an unofficial implementation of the "Weight Excitation: Built-in Attention Mechanisms in Convolutional Neural Networks" paper.
-The link is as follows: https://link.springer.com/chapter/10.1007%2F978-3-030-58577-8_6
+The link of the paper is as follows: https://link.springer.com/chapter/10.1007%2F978-3-030-58577-8_6

 If you find this project helpful, please consider citing our paper.